 Water, fiber, protein

-The more water, fiber, protein a food contains, the higher its quality.
-Foods that contain high amounts of water, fiber, protein lower your setpoint weight and defeat Diabesity.
-The 4 SANE food groups are loaded with setpoint lowering water, fiber, protein.
+The more water, fiber, and protein a food contains, the higher its quality.
+Foods that contain high amounts of water, fiber, and protein lower your setpoint weight and defeat Diabesity.
+The 4 SANE food groups are loaded with setpoint-lowering water, fiber, and protein.

 The SANE food way to avoid diabesity